 - 3 tsp. coconut oil

-- 3 tsp. good maple syrup (you could also use coconut sugar but I prefer maple syrup as it helps make the mixture a little easier to stir)
+- 3 tsp. good maple syrup (you could also use coconut sugar or even brown sugar but I prefer maple syrup as it actually helps make the mixture a little easier to stir)

 - 1 egg